Protecting endangered ecosystems and enriching biodiversity

-Lacandón Forests for Life is situated in the Sierra de Lacandón National Park in northern Guatemala, and aims to conserve the tropical rainforest and its biodiverse ecosystems in cooperation with local communities.
-Endangered species, such as the jaguar (panthera onca) and the tapir (tapirus bairdii) are protected, and sustainable forest management activities support the livelihood of local communities.
+Situated in the Sierra de Lacandón National Park in northern Guatemala, Lacandón Forests for Life conserves the tropical rainforest and its biodiverse ecosystems together with local communities.
+The habitat of endangered species, such as the jaguar, panthera onca, and the tapir, tapirus bairdii, is protected, and sustainable forest management activities support the livelihoods of local communities.

 The Sierra del Lacandón National Park, located in the Mayan Biosphere Reserve in Northern Guatemala, is considered a biodiversity hotspot, but it’s also one of the most endangered ecosystems in the world.
 The project area, spanning 206,268 hectares, provides refuge to endangered species such as the scarlet macaw, whitelipped peccary and the jaguar.
 However, the rate of deforestation is high due to encroaching settlements, forest fires, illegal logging and agricultural activities.